 Hey!
 If you’re new here, my husband and I purchased our first home (a generic, 1960’s bi-level) about a year and a half ago in Northern NJ.
-Little by little, we’re adding personality to our basic, builder-grade home, and for this fall’s One Room Challenge™, we’re tackling our very first demo/reno all on our own with our tiny master bathroom.
-For the next six weeks, I encourage you to sit back and follow along with a glass of (bo)vino while we slowly (but proudly) become slaves to the (mini) bathroom of our dreams.
+Little by little, we’re adding personality to our basic, builder-grade home, and for this fall’s One Room Challenge™, I’m tackling our very first demo/reno with our tiny master bathroom.
+For the next six weeks, I encourage you to sit back and follow along with a glass of (bo)vino while I slowly (but proudly) become a slave to the bathroom of my dreams.

 Here’s the week one post to catch you up.

 What was accomplished this week(end):